clausnz/php-helpers/doc/README.md

 ### isRobot

-Determes if the current visitor is a bot/crawler/spider.
+Determes if the current visitor is a search engine/bot/crawler/spider.

 ```php
 Dev::isRobot(  ): boolean